-Full TitleA Phase 1b/2 Open-Label Trial of Tisotumab Vedotin (HuMax® TF ADC) in Combination with Other Agents in Subjects with Recurrent or Stage IVB Cervical Cancer
+Full TitleA Phase 1b/2 Open-Label Trial of Tisotumab Vedotin (HuMaxTM-TF-ADC) Monotherapy and in Combination with Other Agents in Subjects with Recurrent or Stage IVB Cervical Cancer

 The purpose of this study is to find the safest dose of tisotumab vedotin that can be given with bevacizumab, pembrolizumab, or carboplatin to women with recurrent or metastatic cervical cancer.
 Tisotumab vedotin is a chemotherapy drug attached to an antibody (“antibody-drug conjugate”).
 The antibody part of tisotumab vedotin targets a protein on cancer cells and delivers a drug that kills the cancer cells.
 Researchers think the combination of tisotumab vedotin with bevacizumab, pembrolizumab, or carboplatin may be an effective treatment for women with cervical cancer.